awsdocs/amazon-ecr-public-user-guide/doc_source/getting-started-cli.md

 ## Step 3: Create a public repository<a name="cli-create-repository"></a>

-Now that you have an image to push to Amazon ECR, you must create a public repository to hold it\.
+Now that you have an image to push to Amazon ECR Public, you can create a public repository\.
 In this example, you create a public repository called `ecr-tutorial` to which you later push the `hello-world:latest` image\.
 All public repositories that contain an image are publicly visible in the Amazon ECR Public Gallery so we will specify some catalog data for the repository\.

 Create a file named `repositorycatalogdata.json` with the following contents\.
 For this tutorial we are going to include a repository logo, which is named `myrepoimage.png` and is in the same directory as the `repositorycatalogdata.json` file we are creating\.

+**Note**
 When creating a repository logo, the supported image dimensions for both height and width should be a minimum of 60 pixels and a maximum of 2048 pixels\.
 The maximum logo file size is 500 KB\.

 ```
 {